-The School, in accordance with Keeping Children Safe in Education (KCSIE) 2023 carries out online searches for shortlisted candidates as part of the process of assessing suitability.
+The School, in accordance with Keeping Children Safe in Education ("KCSIE") 2024 carries out online searches for shortlisted candidates as part of the process of assessing suitability.

-If you are shortlisted for the role, we may carry out an online search based on the information you provide.
-If we carry out a search, we will also search more widely for any other online information about you.
+If a candidate is shortlisted for the role, the School may carry out an online search based on the information the candidate provides.
+If the School carries out a search, the School will also search more widely for any other online information about you.

-You are not required to provide account passwords or to grant the School access to private social media accounts.
-If you are not shortlisted for the role, online searches will not be carried out on you.
+The candidate is not required to provide account passwords or to grant the School access to private social media accounts.
+Online searches in respect of any candidate not shortlisted for a role will not be carried out.